Here's How Your Body Language Can Make Or Break A Job Interview

 Prepping for an interview is strenuous.
-You need to read up on the organisation, practice for those tricky behavioural interview questions, and really know how to sell yourself.
+You need to read up on the organization, practice for those tricky behavioral interview questions, and really know how to sell yourself.
 But, in addition to all of this interview prep, you also need to keep in mind what your body language is telling your interviewer.

 Research has repeatedly suggested that an individual's body language — and other non-verbal cues such as eye contact — conveys more than what they are actually saying.
 And this, of course, is something that most people should be considering when prepping for a major job interview, meeting, or presentation.